 - To prepare the sauce, combine the cornstarch and spices in a small sauce pan.
 Add the cider and lemon juice and cook over low heat, stirring often, until the mixture gently boils and thickens.
 (If the sauce doesn’t thicken, add a little more cornstarch.)
 Remove the pan from the heat and add the butter.
 Immediately serve it over your finished pancakes and garnish with a dollop of sour cream, créme fraiche, or Greek yogurt, if desired.

 If breakfast and brunch are your thing, be sure to try my mom’s sock it to me cake recipe.
-It’s a delicious coffeecake to wake up to!
-And if you’re back in the routine of morning breakfast with your kiddos now that school is (kind of) back in session, be sure to check out my list of breakfast essentials to make the first meal of the day easy to fix!
+It’s a delicious coffee cake to wake up to!

-I hope you enjoy baking up a batch of my apple pancakes to bring that comfort and cozy feeling to your family this fall!
+I hope you enjoy baking up a batch of my apple pancakes to bring that comfort and cozy feeling to your family this time of the year!

 Did you know I have my own online shop?
 Check it out HERE!